He sat back in the seat and looked over at her. “I wish you’d go away,” he whispered, “so that we could finally talk.”

 Eleanor & Park by Rainbow Rowell

 They’d even gone to therapy together after their mom left.
 Which seemed weird, now that Cath thought about it.
 Especially considering how differently they’d reacted—Wren acting out, Cath acting in.
 (Violently, desperately in.
-Journey to the Center of the Earth in.)
+Journey to the Center of the Earth in.)and

 Cath couldn’t control whether she saw Levi on campus.
 But she could worry about it, and as long as she was worrying about it, it probably wasn’t going to happen.
 Like some sort of anxiety vaccine.
-Like watching a pot to make sure it never boiled.
+Like watching a pot to make sure it never boiled.and

 Cath had tried to call Levi first—not because she thought he could help, he was four hours away—but she wanted to touch base.
 (The “tag” kind of base.
 The kind that means safe.)